There are three ways you can vote in Jersey elections: by post, by voting early at pre-poll, or in person on Election Day.

 Enter your postcode in the Constituency Finder, select your address and your Constituency will be presented on screen.

-Simply take your postal voting pack with you to your polling station on Election Day – including your ballot papers.
-See one of the officials at the polling station and you will be able to use your postal ballots to vote in person.
+Please see one of the officials at the polling station and you will be able to use your postal ballots to vote in person.
 You will not be issued with a new ballot paper, but must still use the one posted to you.

-They open on Sunday 7 June from 8am to 8pm.
+They open from 8am to 8pm.

 If you are sick, incapacitated or have challenges with literacy, or if you are a carer of someone who falls into these categories and cannot have voted by post, you can request a home visit.